tomasjurasek/tomasjurasek.github.io/_posts/2024-12-27-trace-baggage-context-propagation-open-telementry.md

 This ensures that `baggage context` is managed consistently with the OpenTelemetry specifications.

-> Tmportant: This header values are transferred in plaintext.
-Avoid placing sensitive or personally identifiable information in baggage context.
+> Important: These header values are transferred in plaintext to outgoing HTTP requests — internal, third parties, etc. Avoid placing sensitive or personally identifiable information in the baggage context.

 # .NET Usage